A bundle framework for observer design on smooth manifolds with symmetry: Gradient Based Observers for Kinematic Systems on Lie Groups

 \section{Gradient Based Observers for Kinematic Systems on Lie Groups}

 In this section we present observer design when the system evolves on a Lie group.
-This is a restatement of results in \cite{mahony-2013} in a much more lucid manner.
-This is relevant if there is no geometric structure assumed on the output space $\mathcal{Y}$ i.e. the special case of designing an observer for (\ref{eq:FibreDynamics}) -- (\ref{eq:FibreOutput}).
+This is a restatement of results in \cite{mahony-2013}, but in our setting, presented with the intention of cementing the ideas that we discuss.
+This corresponds to designing an observer for (\ref{eq:FibreDynamics}) -- (\ref{eq:FibreOutput}).
 This physically corresponds to the situations dealt with in \cite{mahony-2013},\cite{mahony-2017}.